US election: RFK Jr suspends presidential campaign – DW – 08/23/2024

 There has also been speculation that Kennedy was seeking a Cabinet position with Trump in exchange for an endorsement after it was widely reported by US media outlets that he had been rebuffed by the Harris campaign.

-Kennedy, a conspiracy-theory peddling anti-vaxxer, said that free speech, the war in Ukraine, and [an undefined] "war on our children" had prompted him to come out in support the former and would-be future Republican president Donald Trump, as he challenges Democratic nominee Kamala Harris, the current vice president, for the nation's top job.
+Kennedy, a conspiracy-theory peddling anti-vaxxer, said that free speech, the war in Ukraine, and what he called a "war on our children" had prompted him to come out in support of former and would-be future Republican President Donald Trump, as he challenges Democratic nominee Kamala Harris, the current vice president, for the nation's top job.

-"These," he said, "are the principal causes that persuaded me to leave the Democratic Party and run as an independent and now to throw my support to President Trump."
+"These," RFK Jr. said, "are the principal causes that persuaded me to leave the Democratic Party and run as an independent and now to throw my support to President Trump."

+Trump, appearing in Las Vegas, Nevada, spoke of, "a very nice endorsement from RFK Jr., Bobby."